davidalecrim1/cosmic-go/NOTES.md

 The magic words "When X, then Y" often tell us about an event that we can make concrete in our system.
 Treating events as first-class things in our model helps us make our code more testable and observable, and it helps isolate concerns.
 ```

+For the Domain Events in this code, I didn't liked Option 3 using Go, it would overcomplicate with the seen method in the UoW.
+Therefore I decided to use Option 2 and make service layer save the events as orchestraton layer.